stashed/stash/docs/concepts/crds/function.md

 #### spec.args

 `spec.args` specifies a list of arguments that will be passed to the entrypoint.
-You can template this section using some variables.
+You can templatize this section using `envsubst` style variables.
 Stash will resolve all the variables before creating the respective container.
 A variable should follow the following patterns:

 - ${VARIABLE_NAME:=default-value}
 - ${VARIABLE_NAME:=}